lunayuehuang/MSE544-HyperDrive/README.md

     <li> Name of the current experiment - this is easily edited to something more meaningful by selecting the pencil symbol</li>
     <li> Tab showing the various runs that will be submitted during the experiment</li>
     </ol>
-2. Select the "child runs" tab to view the following page:
+2. Select the "Trials" tab to view the following page:
 <img src="./images/child_runs_notes.png" style="height: 90%; width: 90%;"/>
     <ol type="A">
     <li> Lists the subsequent runs within my experiment and provides relevant information such as: name of the run, status (pending, queued, complete), mean absolute error (MAE), duration of the run, batch size, time submitted.
 Notice the small arrow next to MAE, which indicates that I have sorted my runs based on the resulting MAE value. </li>